katma889/CRW-assembly-pipeline/README.md

 flye --nano-hq ../crw_ont_nanolyse_porechop_nanofilt.fastq.gz -o ./Flye -t 10 -i 3

 ```
-This Flye output also includes a main file assembly.fasta which is further used for running the Quast.
+This Flye output also includes a main file `assembly.fasta` which is further used for running the `Quast`.
 Quast is usually used to evaluate the assembly quality even without a reference genome.
-The script of Quast is given below;
+The script of `Quast` is given below;

 `Script for Quast`